nathanbaitup/LifeTree/README.md

 This guide will work on the assumption that openJDK and node are preinstalled on your device.
 Further details on installation can be found at the [React-Native Docs](https://reactnative.dev/docs/environment-setup).

 ##### Android:
-To run application on android, [Android Studio](https://developer.android.com/studio) is required to be installed on your computer with access to the Android Emulator to create and simulate an Android Device.
+To run the application on android, [Android Studio](https://developer.android.com/studio) is required to be installed on your computer with access to the Android Emulator to create and simulate an Android Device.

 The installation of the application will assume that android studio is pre-installed and set up through the initial setup guide.
 Details on how to install and intialize Android Studio can be found [here](https://developer.android.com/studio/install).